 The Incarnation of Jesus Christ is one of the most fundamental beliefs of Christianity.
 It is the belief that the Son of God, who existed from the beginning with God the Father and the Holy Spirit, took on human flesh and became a man.

 Furthermore, the Incarnation is considered one of the most significant events in human history, as it represents God’s ultimate act of love and redemption for humanity.
 According to Christian doctrine, the Incarnation occurred when Jesus was conceived in the womb of a woman, the Virgin Mary, also known as the Theotokos (Greek for “God-bearer” or “Mother of God”).
 In addition, the Incarnation occurred when Jesus was born of a virgin named Mary in Bethlehem over 2,000 years ago.
 The doctrine of the incarnation then entails that Jesus was at the same time both fully God and fully human—two natures in one person.

 The Gospel of John states:

 “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth”(John 1:14)

-The doctrine of the Incarnation of Jesus, then, entails that Jesus is fully God and fully human.
-In the Incarnation of Jesus, as traditionally defined by those Churches that adhere to the Council of Chalcedon; the divine nature of the Son was united but not mixed with human nature in one divine Person; Jesus Christ, who was both “truly God and truly man”.
-This is central to the traditional faith held by most Christians.
-Alternative views on the subject (like the Ebionites and the Gospel of the Hebrews) have been proposed throughout the centuries, but all were rejected by Nicene Christianity.
+This verse encapsulates the core Christian belief that Jesus was human and fully divine.
+In the incarnation, as traditionally defined by those Churches that adhere to the Council of Chalcedon, the divine nature of the Son was united but not mixed with human nature in one divine person, Jesus, who was both “truly God and truly man.”